-By Caitlin Summers Motta, LPC, Behavioral Health Treatment Services program supervisor, and Susan Goldman, MEd, director of community educational services
+By Caitlin Summers Motta, LPC, Director of Mental Health Services, and Susan Goldman, MEd, Director of Community Educational Services

-March 2020 everything changed.
+Everything changed in March 2020.
 Our routines changed.
 Our families changed.
 Our relationships changed.
 Our work days changed.
 There was no more going into the office, working the 9 to 5 day, or interacting with our coworkers.
 We instantly became isolated in our homes and worked through virtual means.
 How can you stay connected when being apart?
 For many of our employees at First Children Services, the virtual meetings weren’t filling the voids and complicated emotions we were experiencing.

 It was a challenging balance to figure out.
 How were we going to keep our employees motivated to complete the job in front of them?
 After all, people need people to feel connected.
 After a few vent sessions about the new monotony of the day, a virtual meeting of the minds took place, and we realized we needed to find a way to keep the morale up!
 We needed our team to feel just as connected as if they were in the office!